dqops/dqo/docs/data-sources/azure/azure.md

 # Add connection using DQOps Shell

 The following examples use parquet file format.
-To connect to csv or json, put the expected file format in
+To connect to csv or json, put the expected file format instead of "parquet" in the example commands.

 To add a connection run the following command in DQOps Shell.